Disclosure: This post contains affiliate links see our disclosure policy for more information.

 As the warmer weather approaches my mind always turns to thinking about what more I can do to save money and cut my energy bills.
-I like to use a lot less energy during Spring and Summer so I can afford to use a little more during the Winter months.
+I like to be super frugal and use a lot less energy during Spring and Summer so I can afford to use a little more during the Winter months.

 If you have a family then you will know that one of your highest energy costs comes from washing and drying your clothes, towels and bedding.
 Even more so if you have babies and toddlers who require several outfit changes a day.

 I’ve written five frugal laundry tips that will save you money, they are super simple to implement too.

 Five Frugal Laundry Tips That Will Save You Money

 Before you toss those clothes in the laundry basket ask yourself if they could be re-worn.
 Do the sniff test if you must.
 Not only will this cut your wash loads in half it will also prolong the life of your clothes.
 Over washing can cause damage to the fibres and fade colours quicker.